Israeli cybersecurity industry: History

 The roots of Israel's cybersecurity industry can be traced back to the country's strong focus on national security and intelligence.
 The establishment of elite military units such as Unit 8200, the Israeli Intelligence Corps unit responsible for signals intelligence and code decryption, played a significant role in the development of cybersecurity expertise in the country.
 Many former members of Unit 8200 have gone on to establish successful cybersecurity companies or join existing organizations, bringing their unique skill sets and experience to the private sector.

 Market overview

 As of 2024, Israel housed more than 450 cybersecurity startups and companies.
 In 2023, the value of exits by Israeli tech companies reached $7.5 billion.

-Israel's cybersecurity industry is characterized by a high concentration of startups develop new technologies in areas such as network security, endpoint protection, data security, cloud security, and threat intelligence.
+Israel's cybersecurity industry is characterized by a high concentration of startups that develop new technologies in areas such as network security, endpoint protection, data security, cloud security, and threat intelligence.
 In recent years, the sector has attracted significant investment from both local and international venture capital firms, as well as major technology companies such as Microsoft, Google, and IBM.

 Several Israeli cybersecurity companies have gained global recognition and success, with some being acquired by major corporations or conducting successful initial public offerings (IPOs).